vicapow/vicapow.github.io/pages/posts/central-limit-theorem.md

 if we assign heads to 0, and tails, 1 (or 0 for left, 1 for right as in the case of the visualization above)

-for 1 coin flip, the possible sum of coin flips are:
+for 1 coin flip, the possible sums of coin flips are:

     0 -> 0
     1 -> 1

-so for 1 coin flip, there's 2 different possible outcomes, each equally likely. the expected percentage of the possible outcomes is than:
+so for 1 coin flip, there are 2 different possible outcomes, each equally likely. the expected percentage of the possible outcomes is then:

     0: 50%
     1: 50%